Our Verdict

 Product Pricing Options

-With Teachable, you can price your products as a one-time product, a recurring subscription, or a payment plan in any major currency.
+Teachable lets you price your products as a one-time fee, a recurring subscription, or a payment plan in any major currency.
 And you can also offer free courses.

 Moreover, you can have multiple pricing options for your products.
 For example, you can offer a one-time payment and a payment plan option for the same course.